Importance sampling type estimators based on approximate marginal MCMC: Discussion

 We used adaptive MCMC in order to construct the marginal chain $(\Param_k)_{k\ge 1}$ in our experiments, and believe that it is often useful \cite[cf.][]{andrieu-thoms}.
 Note, however, that our theoretical results do not apply directly with adaptive MCMC, unless the adaptation is stopped after suitable burn-in.
 Our results could be extended to hold with continuous adaptation, under certain technical conditions.
 We detailed proper weighting schemes based on standard IS and particle filters.
 We note that various PF variations, such as Rao-Blackwellisation, alternative resampling strategies \cite{cappe-moulines-ryden}, or quasi-Monte Carlo updates \cite{gerber-chopin}, apply directly.
 PFs can also be useful beyond the state space models context \cite{delmoral-doucet-jasra}.
 Twisted particle filters \cite{whiteley-lee,alaluhtala-whiteley-heine-piche} could also be applied, instead of the $\psi$-APF.

-In a diffusion context, a proper weighting can be constructed based on randomised multilevel Monte Carlo, as recently described in \cite{franks-jasra-law-vihola}.
-We are currently investigating various other instances of our framework.
+In a diffusion context, a proper weighting can be constructed based on randomised multilevel Monte Carlo, as recently described in \cite{franks-jasra-law-vihola}, and ABC post-correction may be seen as IS-type correction \citep{vihola-franks-abc}.
 Laplace approximations are available for a wider class of Gaussian latent variable models beyond SSMs \cite[cf.][]{rue-martino-chopin}.
 Variational approximations \cite{beal,jordan-gm} and expectation propagation \cite{minka} have been found useful in a wide variety of models.
 In the SSM context, various non-linear filters could also be applied \cite[cf.][]{sarkka-filtering-smoothing}.
 Our framework provides a generic validation mechanism for approximate inference, where assessment of bias is difficult in general \cite[cf.][]{ogden}.
 Contrary to purely approximate inference, our approach only requires moderately accurate approximations, as demonstrated by our experiment with global Laplace approximations.
 Debiased MCMC, as suggested in \cite{glynn-rhee} and further explored in \cite{jacob-lindsten-schon,jacob-oleary-atchade}, may also lead to useful proper weighting schemes.